-The rules and regulation for this visa type are constantly changing, so please check with local Thai Authorities for updated information.
 If you are legally married to a Thai National and hold a Thai Marriage Certificate you can get a Non-Immigrant Type “O” Visa at a Thai Consulate abroad.
-Nevertheless, usually they will only give you 3 month validity.
-Please not that there are some exceptions, depending on the country of application, and you may also receive a One Year Type “O” Visa if you show proof of sufficient funds (Baht 400,000).
-This Visa is valid for one year, but you have to apply for an extension of stay in Thailand, or leave every 3 month.
+Nevertheless, usually, they will only give you 3-month validity.
+Please note that there are some exceptions, depending on the country of application, and you may also receive a One Year Type “O” Visa if you show proof of sufficient funds (Baht 400,000).
+This Visa is valid for one year, but you have to apply for an extension of stay in Thailand or leave every 3 months.
 In general, to be eligible for an extension of stay permit based on marriage you must be married to a Thai national, and provide proof of 40,000 baht per month income.
 This income is a “combined income” and includes both the husband’s and wife’s income.
 The total income may be only from your wife’s salary.

 1. Married to Thai National, AND